Our science studies have recently taken us into the field of physics, specifically catapult trajectory.

 My husband took the wood we used for our lever experiments and cut it down to make catapults.
-He made a variety of sizes so we could see if the size of the catapult made a difference to the trajectory.
+He made a variety of sizes so the kids could see if the size of the catapult made a difference to the trajectory.

-Hands-On Science Experiment
+Catapult Trajectory Science Experiment

-On the final attempt, the kids jumped or stepped onto their end of the catapult as hard as they could.
+On the final attempt, the kids jumped or stepped onto the end of the catapult as hard as they could.
 This did send the animals the highest they had been, but it was still less than what everyone was expecting.

-Trajectory is only changed by two things; the speed at which you launch the projectile and its angle during launch.
+It was obvious through the three attempts that trajectory is only changed by two things; the speed at which you launch the projectile and its angle during launch.
 When you increase or decrease the speed or angle during takeoff, the trajectory of the projectile will change.

 Even though we had varied the catapult sizes slightly, there wasn’t really enough difference between them to launch the objects we had chosen off into higher trajectories.